Guest post by Anne Taylor Hartzell, mother of 2 and Hip Travel Mama blogger

 Simplifying our daily routines can create more space for critical family connection.

 Imagine your life before kids.
-Did you ever think you would be spending so much time in your car, running little people to various activities, games and lessons?
+Did you ever think you would be spending so much time in your car, running little people to various activities, watching Netflix, games and lessons?
 Maybe you live in a walkable city or neighborhood, so this does not apply to you and your family.
 But chances are if you are a parent, you spend a lot of time in your car chauffeuring your kids from this activity to that, running errands to everyday places—grocery store, local coffee shop and restaurants.
 If all this running around has you plotting your next pit stop at the Starbucks drive through, you are not alone.

 One in three parents spend 2 days a year in the car waiting for their kids.
 Did you also know that for every 10 extra minutes you spend in your car per day, you spend 10% less time in your community?